haskellfoundation/stability/README.md

 # Haskell Foundation Stability Working Group

-This is the home of the Haskell Foundation's Stability Working Group (SWG), a group for studying and promoting stability in the Haskell ecosystem.
+This is the home of the Haskell Foundation's Stability Working Group (SWG), a group for studying and promoting API stability in the Haskell ecosystem.

 ## Our Charter